nhz2/XYZgeomag/README.md

 ## Adding New Coefficents

-To add new coefficents, download the new `.COF` file from [https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml](https://www.ngdc.noaa.gov/geomag/WMM/DoDWMM.shtml)
+To add new coefficents, download the new `.COF` file from <https://www.ncei.noaa.gov/products/world-magnetic-model>

 Add the .COF file to the `extras` directory.

 Then run for example
-`python wmmcodeupdate.py -f WMM2015.COF -f WMM2015v2.COF -f WMM2020.COF -o ../src/XYZgeomag.hpp -n 12` from the `extras` directory.
+`python3 wmmcodeupdate.py -f WMM2015.COF -f WMM2015v2.COF -f WMM2020.COF -f WMM2025.COF -o ../src/XYZgeomag.hpp -n 12` from the `extras` directory.

 In this example, `WMM2015.COF` ,  `WMM2015v2.COF`, and  `WMM2020.COF` are the `.COF` files to use in `src/XYZgeomag.hpp`.